Eugene0811/ComVision/README.md

 Before run this project
 1. install Visual Studio
 2. Tick on C/C++ before install Visual Studio
-3. install package in PyCharm (ipdate pip first)
+3. install package in PyCharm (update pip first)
   - cmake (lastest version)
   - dlib (can use lastest version but 19.18.0 is better)
   - face-recongnition (1.3.0)